Cristian Bertani: Venezia

 In 2000, he was sold to Serie B club Venezia in co-ownership deal, for 600 million lire.
 Bertani made his Serie B debut on 10 September 2000, substituted Arturo Di Napoli in the 68th minute.
-That match Venezia 2–2 draw with Cittadella by the late goal of Fabian Valtolina.
+That match, Venezia 2–2 drew with Cittadella by the late goal of Fabian Valtolina.
 He was loaned to Savoia of Serie C1 in mid-season and to Carrarese of Serie C1 after Venezia promoted to Serie A in 2001.

-Bertani returned to Venice in 2002 after the team relegated from Serie A. Due to the club owner Maurizio Zamparini took most of the squad to his new club Palermo, Bertani made 4 league appearances before loaned to Serie C2 for South Tyrol in January 2003.
-He scored 7 league goals in half season.
+Bertani returned to Venice in 2002 after the team was relegated from Serie A. Due to the club owner Maurizio Zamparini taking most of the squad to his new club Palermo, Bertani made 4 league appearances before being loaned to Serie C2 for Südtirol in January 2003.
+He scored 7 league goals in half a season.

 Como Return, Varese & Grosseto

-In June 2003, Como bought him back which the team recently relegated from Serie A as well as the withdrew of Enrico Preziosi.
+In June 2003, Como bought him back, which the team had recently been relegated from Serie A, as well as the withdrawal of Enrico Preziosi.
 He failed to play regularly with Como, just played twice.
 In January 2004, Bertani returned to Serie C1 again, this time for Varese.
 After the team went bankrupt, he was signed by Grosseto, his 4th Serie C1 club.